public-awesome/cw-nfts/packages/cw1155/README.md

-# CW721 Spec: Non Fungible Tokens
+# CW1155 Spec: Multi Token Standard

-CW721 is a specification for non-fungible tokens based on CosmWasm.
+CW1155 is a specification for multiple token types on CosmWasm.
-The name and design is based on Ethereum's ERC721 standard, with some enhancements.
-The types in here can be imported by contracts that wish to implement this  spec, or by contracts that call to any standard cw721 contract.
+The name and design is based on Ethereum's ERC1155 standard, with some enhancements.
+The types in here can be imported by contracts that wish to implement this  spec, or by contracts that call to any standard 1155 contract.

 The specification is split into multiple sections, a contract may only implement some of this functionality, but must implement the base.